Flag of Tennessee

 The flag of Tennessee is the official flag of the U.S. state of Tennessee.
 The flag displays an emblem on a field of red, with a strip of blue bordered by white on the fly.
 The emblem in the middle consists of three white stars on a blue circle also with a white border.
 The central emblem portion of the flag has been adopted as the state's unofficial logo, and appears in the logos of some Tennessee-based companies and sports teams.
 Examples include the First Horizon Bank and the Tennessee Titans.

+Statute

+The 2024 Tennessee Code, Title 4, Chapter 1, Part 3, § 4-1-301 specifies that the state flag shall be of the following design, colors and proportions: